De-Dollarization? Zambia Starts Accepting Mining Taxes In Yuan

 Zambia has started receiving mining royalties and taxes in renminbi from Chinese mine operators, shifting part of a key government revenue stream from a dollar-only constraint into a dual-currency channel tied to copper exports to China.

-Payments using yuan began in October, the Bank of Zambia said, claiming it is the first African authority to confirm it is accepting mining-tax payments in renminbi.
+Payments using yuan began in October, the Bank of Zambia said in a Bloomberg report, claiming it is the first African authority to confirm it is accepting mining-tax payments in renminbi.

 The framework builds on Zambia’s earlier foreign-exchange capture rules that routed mining-related tax flows through the central bank, including the October 2018 move to have mineral royalties paid to the Bank of Zambia in US dollars.